 If prompted, save ProAPOD projects as an Excel 97-2003 Workbook and ignore any alert that suggests some functions may not work properly.

-The first three steps (above) are combined in this one article.
+NOTE: The first three steps (above) are combined into one article.
+Read article

 You MUST grant yourself "permission" to work with the ProAPOD program folder in order to save your projects.
 You can resolve in less than three minutes.

 To email a report(s) requires a third-party software program that converts to PDF.
 A free program you might consider is PDFCreator (opens in a new window).